Strafi/debot-embedding/README.md

 ## StandaloneBrowser
 Provides complete browser application to your web page
 ### Properties
-* `debotaddress` (Optional) - if passed, component will try to load debot with this address on mount.
+* `debotaddress` (Optional) - if passed, component will try to load DeBot with this address on mount.
-* `debotonly` (Optional) - if passed, will behave similar to StandaloneDebot, but with search bar and ability for user to enter another debot address.
+* `debotonly` (Optional) - if passed, will behave similar to StandaloneDebot, but with a search bar and the ability for a user to enter another DeBot address.
 * `hideenv` (Optional) - if passed, will hide "Environment" button.
-* `hiderestart` (Optional) - if passed, will hide "Restart DeBot" button.
+* `hiderestart` (Optional) - if passed, will hide the "Restart DeBot" button.
-* `hidesave` (Optional) - if passed, will hide "Save DeBot" button.
+* `hidesave` (Optional) - if passed, will hide the "Save DeBot" button.
-* `network` (Optional, default: main.ton.dev) - debot network.
+* `network` (Optional, default: main.ton.dev) - DeBot network.

 Note: see https://browser.freeton-stats.org/ for reference (the whole website is this single component)
 ## StandaloneDebotEvents
-Provides NO-UI single debot to use (you can build your own UI and show it depending on this component sent events)
+Provides NO-UI single DeBot to use (you can build your own UI and show it depending on this component sent events)
 ### Properties
-* `debotaddress` (Required) - debot address to run.
+* `debotaddress` (Required) - DeBot address to run.
-* `network` (Optional, default: main.ton.dev) - debot network.
+* `network` (Optional, default: main.ton.dev) - DeBot network.

-Note: This is NO-UI component, which means that it will not render anything.
+Note: This is a NO-UI component, which means that it will not render anything.
 The only way to communicate with it is EventBus events.
 See below.
 ## EventBus
 Provides interaction between DeBot and a web-site
 ### Example